ple1n/ptrie/README.md

 ## 🚀 Usage

+Results are sorted in ascending order of their length.

 ### ✨ Find prefixes

-You can return all prefixes in the trie corresponding to a given string, sorted in ascending order of their length, or directly the longest prefix.
+You can return all prefixes in the trie that matches a given string, or directly retrieve the longest prefix.

 ```rust
 use ptrie::Trie;